Charles Rembar

 Charles Rembar (March 12, 1915 – October 24, 2000) was an American attorney best known as a First Amendment rights lawyer.

 Early life and career

-Charles Rembar was born in Oceanport, New Jersey and grew up in Long Branch, New Jersey.
+Rembar was born in Oceanport, New Jersey, and grew up in Long Branch, New Jersey.
 He graduated from Harvard University with a bachelor's degree in 1935 and received his law degree from Columbia Law School in 1938.
 He worked for several New Deal agencies after graduating from law school and then served in the United States Army Air Corps during World War II, after which he moved back to the New York area, living in Scarsdale and working in Manhattan.

-Rembar founded the law firm of Rembar & Curtis, which represented writers such as Louise Erdrich, Tom Clancy, Herman Wouk, and Norman Mailer, both as lawyers and often as literary agents as well.
+Rembar founded the law firm of Rembar & Curtis, which represented writers such as Louise Erdrich, Tom Clancy, Herman Wouk, and Norman Mailer, both as lawyers and often as literary agents.

 First Amendment cases

 In 1959, Grove Press published an unexpurgated version of Lady Chatterley's Lover by D. H. Lawrence.
 The U.S. Post Office confiscated copies sent through the mail.
 Rembar, working for Grove Press, sued the New York city postmaster and won in New York and then on federal appeal.
 Subsequently, he defended Henry Miller's Tropic of Cancer and John Cleland's Fanny Hill – the latter argued before the U.S. Supreme Court – which played a major role in changing the nation's approach to obscenity.